 Over the years, we’ve worked with cannabis facilities across the United States, and when we tell them they’re going to need an air permit, usually their first question is simply – how much is an air permit going to cost me?

 We get it.
-If you work at a cannabis business, you’re probably already tired of jumping through regulatory hoops from various levels of government agencies.
+If you work at a cannabis business, whether you're growing marijuana to sell as flower, distilling concentrates, or even harvesting hemp to make CBD lotions, you’re probably already tired of jumping through regulatory hoops from various levels of government agencies.
 In fact, despite in some states being a brand-new thing, the cannabis industry overall is one of the most regulated industries within the United States.
 With a plethora of existing regulations to deal with dating back decades (such as the Clean Water Act and Clean Air Act, which is where we get air permits from essentially), and new rules and regulations being added every year, it’s no wonder people are budget conscious and ask what the price of an air permit for a cannabis grow facility can be.

 If you’re already feeling a little overwhelmed by the idea of another regulation, another invoice, another “thing” to deal with, at your cannabis growing or processing operation – don’t worry!
 We’re about to look at what you can expect to pay for an air permit in this short read!